utopia-foss/utopia/doc/usage/run/stop-conditions.rst

 1. The frontend sends the ``SIGUSR1`` signal to the running simulation
 2. The ``Model`` base class catches that signal and sets a flag, denoting that the simulation should stop.
 3. The model will finish its current iteration step (i.e., the ``iterate`` call).
-4. The model will then quit with a non-zero exit code
+4. The model will then quit with a non-zero exit code.
 5. The corresponding code is caught by the frontend, allowing to detect that the simulation ended due to a stop condition.
-Unlike for regular non-zero exit codes, no verbose log messages are printed, nor are exceptions being raised.
+Unlike for regular non-zero exit codes, no verbose log messages are printed, nor are exceptions  raised.
 6. Some tracking variables are updated to reflect this information.
 7. At the end of the simulation, the ``_report.txt`` shows information on which universe was stopped due to which stop condition.